comunica/validate-iri.js/README.md

 ## Usage

+Multiple validation modes are provided:
+- `IriValidationStrategy.Strict`: carefully validates the IRI using RFC 3987 grammar.
+This is the default value.
+- `IriValidationStrategy.Pragmatic`: quickly validates that the IRI has a valid scheme and does not contain any character forbidden by the N-Triples, Turtle and N3 grammars.
+- `IriValidationStrategy.None`: does not validate the IRI at all.

+Example:
 ```
-import { validateIri } from 'validate-iri`
+import { validateIri, IriValidationStrategy } from 'validate-iri`
 const yourIri = 'https://example.com/john-doe'
-validateIri(yourIri) // Will throw an error if the IRI is invalid.
+validateIri(yourIri, IriValidationStrategy.Pragmatic) // Will throw an error if the IRI is invalid.
 ```

 ## License